SMTP host: ssrs.reachmail.net

 Connection refused errors

 Errors such as connection refused or cannot connect to remote host are usually related to an ISP blocking traffic on port 25.
-Port 25 blocking is often the default for many ISPs.
+Port 25 blocking is often the default for many ISPs and should be avoided whenever possible.
+The preferred port for message submission is port 587.

 To test your connection, begin by opening a command line terminal.
-At the command prompt type telent ssrs.reachmail.net 25.
+At the command prompt type telent ssrs.reachmail.net 25 (or nc ssrs.reachmail.net 25).
 If you see a message like 220 ssrs.reachmail.net easysmtp 2.1.2 b35eab8573 you’ve successfully connected.
 Type ‘quit’ and telnet will terminated the connection.

 If the connection did not complete or a connection refused error was received, it’s likely that your ISP is blocking traffic on port 25.
-You may use the alternative SMTP service on port 587 or the SMTPS service on port 465 or contact your ISP for information on activating port 25 networking.
+You should use the preferred SMTP service on port 587 or the SMTPS service on port 465 or contact your ISP for information on activating port 25 networking.

 Failed authentication will return error code 535 along with a brief explanation of the problem.
 Further details on the explanations are found below.